NitishPuri/MLNDCapstone/capstone_report.md

 similar setting.
 One potential solution that I could immediately come think of was using Deep Neural Network that would label each pixel of the input image as belonging to background or automobile.
 The background pixels can then be masked to create an image mask for the given image.
-Specifically we will be using a U-net architecture that use Convolution layers to generate pixel level classification on the input image.
+Specifically I will be using a U-net architecture that use Convolution layers to generate pixel level classification on the input image.
 These architectures are discussed in the following sections in more detail.

 ### Metrics